-I completely get what people mean.
+I completely understand what people mean.
 I do.
-But preorder has a different meaning in the publishing world.
-It specifically means to order a book before its publication date, and besides writing a review, preordering a book is one of the best things you can do to help your author friends because bookstores look at how many preorders a book has when they’re deciding how many order for their stores.
+But “preorder” has a different meaning in the publishing world.
+It specifically means to order a book before its publication date.
+And besides writing a review, preordering a book is one of the best things you can do to help your author friends because bookstores look at how many preorders a book has when they’re deciding how many order for their stores.

 The Word ‘Preorder’ Isn’t New

 The word “preorder” goes back all the way to the 1600s, and the Oxford English Dictionary shows the first modern use to mean “ordering something in advance” in 1937.
 I’ve only heard the word “preorder” in a publishing context, but all the citations in the OED are about other things.
 For example, that 1937 citation talks about preordering furniture for a house that is being built.

 A Hyphen in ‘Preorder’ Is Optional

 You can write “preorder” with or without a opens in a new windowhyphen.
 The OED uses a hyphen, but the Merriam-Webster online dictionary does not, and the AP Stylebook recommends against a hyphen.

 ‘Preorder’: A Legitimate Word With a Specific Meaning